 The Black Unicorn Library and Archives Project

-Through installation, screen-printing, collage, language and design my work focuses on creating library spaces as sites of possibility, for imagining what freedom looks like.
-What can we learn from the stories of our ancestors in order to create alternative realities, a new world, different and transformative ways of being on this planet with one another?
+Through installation, screen-printing, collage, language, and design my work focuses on creating library spaces as sites of possibility, for imagining what freedom looks like.
+What can we learn from the stories of our ancestors in order to create different and transformative ways of being on this planet with one another?
 How do we build a more just and equitable world?
 What will we contribute to the collective vision for liberation?

-Black Unicorn is a beacon of inspiration fueled by the genius of Black women’s stories, queer and transgender herstories, a love of libraries, reading and Audre Lorde.
-Reading the stories of Black women opened up the world to me in the most beautiful and profound ways.
-The Black Unicorn exists because there are not enough spaces to celebrate our beauty, to seek refuge from the world’s brutality and for education that feeds us.
+Black Unicorn is a beacon of inspiration fueled by the genius of Black women’s stories, queer and transgender herstories, a love of libraries, reading, and Audre Lorde.
+The Black Unicorn exists because there are not enough spaces to celebrate our beauty, to seek refuge from the world’s brutality, and for education that feeds us.

-Black Unicorn centers the literary and artistic contributions of Black women; Black queer, trans people and gender nonconforming people and honors the far reaching influence our courageous story telling has had on the lives of generations worldwide.
-Using a black queer feminist approach Black Unicorn brings a unique experience and lens to material collection, information sharing and community building.
+Black Unicorn centers the literary and artistic contributions of Black women, Black queer, Trans and gender-expansive people, and honors the far-reaching influence our courageous storytelling has had on the lives of generations worldwide.
+Black Unicorn brings a unique experience and lens to material collection, information sharing, and community building.